cardano-foundation/ledgerjs-hw-app-cardano/README.md

 ### Example code

-Example code interacting with `hw-app-cardano` is provided in `example_node` directory.
+Example code interacting with `hw-app-cardano` is provided in `example-node` directory.
-To compile run `yarn build-example`.
-Run example by `node example-node/lib/index.js`.
+You can execute it with the `yarn run-example` command.

 ### Tests